Nowhk/FSSR/README.md

-# FlowStone Schematics Repository
+# Flowstone/SynthMaker Schematics Repository

-A Kickstarter Demo of a future official Flowstone/SynthMaker Application
+A Kickstarter Demo of a future official Flowstone/SynthMaker Schematics Repository